ebaauw/homebridge-deconz/README.md

 Homebridge deCONZ includes the following command-line utilities:
 - `deconz`, to discover, monitor, and interact with deCONZ gateways.
 See the [`deconz` Command-Line Utility](https://github.com/ebaauw/homebridge-deconz/wiki/deconz-Command%E2%80%90Line-Utility) in the Wiki for more info.
 - `otau`, to download and analyse over-the-air-update firmware files for Zigbee devices.
-Issue `otau -h` for more info.
-- `ui` to configure a running image of Homebridge deCONZ.
+- `ui` to configure a running instance of Homebridge deCONZ.
 See [`Dynamic Configuration`](https://github.com/ebaauw/homebridge-deconz/wiki/Dynamic-Configuration) in the Wiki for more info.

+Each command-line tool takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.

 ### Troubleshooting
 - As mentioned above, Homebridge deCONZ is still under development.
 Sometimes, cached accessories from an older version might confuse a newer version, causing all sorts of weird errors.
 In this case, best un-expose the offending accessory, wait for HomeKit to remove it, and re-expose the accessory.
 Note that this will cause HomeKit to see a new accessory, and lose any associations with HomeKit rooms, groups, scenes, and automations.